 4. Plan out your meals and snacks.
 Have an idea of what you're going to eat throughout the week and keep a stock of healthy snacks.
 Then, when you do get hungry, you'll have some healthy options that are quick, convenient and ready for you to eat.
 You'll be less likely to snack on something that isn't as healthy for you.

-5. Follow the federal government's guidelines to have a 'healthy plate.'
-I try to make sure that half of my plate is full of vegetables and fruits.
-Then, a quarter of my plate has protein (beans, eggs or meat) and a quarter of my plate has carbohydrates (complex carbs like brown rice or whole grain bread).
-Try to make sure that your plate has these and a side of low-fat dairy.
-Isn't this easier than tracking everything you eat and seeing how it measures up to the old food pyramid?
+5. Make a 'healthy plate.'
+Aim for filling half of my plate full of vegetables and fruits.
+Then, a quarter of the plate has protein (beans, eggs or meat) and a quarter of the plate has carbohydrates (complex carbs like brown rice or whole grain bread).
+Also look to include a side of low-fat dairy.